devtut/generate/docs/python/iterables-and-iterators.md

 ---
-metaTitle: Iterables and Iterators
+metaTitle: "Iterables and Iterators"
-description: Iterator vs Iterable vs Generator, Extract values one by one, Iterating over entire iterable, Verify only one element in iterable, What can be iterable, Iterator isn't reentrant!
+description: "Iterator vs Iterable vs Generator, Extract values one by one, Iterating over entire iterable, Verify only one element in iterable, What can be iterable, Iterator isn't reentrant!"
 ---

 # Iterables and Iterators